Construction Management using Weather Workbook

 You will also need to have an API Key to send with the query so the server can authenticate your request as being from a registered user.
 Trial accounts and some paid accounts will provide you with API Key access.
 To sign up for an account, please follow the steps in this technote: How to Sign up for an API Account

 Once you have an account, just click on the “Account” button after signing in and copy the API Key.
-You will use this below when making your first query.
+You will paste this key into the Weather Workbooks setup page to let the workbook pass your key in for all queries.

 There are many sheets on the workbook and we will define them here so that you are aware of their uses.
 Note that some of them may be hidden and may be optionally shown by the user.